liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/fav-less-than-10.jpg"
   title="Respondents who chose < 10 favourites" %}

+In this gacha game that is full of baits for thirsty players, let us applaud these people who can limit the amount of characters they devote their hearts for.

 {% include figure-image.html path="/assets/img/survey-2024/top10-less-than-10-vs-exactly-10.jpg"
   title="Top 10 (those who chose < 10 vs those who chose exactly 10)" %}